-This past spring, he decided to try the Business Start-Up Clinic at RWU Law’s Providence Experiential Campus.
+In his final semester, he decided to try the Business Start-Up Clinic at RWU Law’s Providence Experiential Campus.
 Again, the experience was transformational.

 “I basically had my own clients,” Caruolo says.
 “I was working under the direction and supervision of Professor Ahern, but the client management all belonged to me: interviewing, maintaining communication, counseling – my responsibility was to the client.
 It was like a jump start on actual legal practice.
 Now when I have to do client management as a working attorney, I’ve already gotten some of those growing pains out of the way – but with a professor to oversee and advise me and help me along.”